sdsc-hpc-training-org/hello_icicle_auth_clients/README.md

 ### ICICLE_Release_04_2023

 For this software release, we focussed on developing authenticated connections to kubernetes pods hosted on any Tapis service.
+These applciations are stand-alone and can be installed separately.
+For details, see:

 * [Jupyter Notebooks](https://github.com/sdsc-hpc-training-org/hello_icicle_auth_clients/tree/main/ICICLE_Release_04_2023/CLI)
 * [Command Line Interfaces](https://github.com/sdsc-hpc-training-org/hello_icicle_auth_clients/tree/main/ICICLE_Release_04_2023/Notebooks)